Send and receive data with webhooks

 id={{customer.id}}&email={{customer.email}}&custom_attribute={{customer.another_attribute}}

-The downside of form encoded is that it’s a bit harder to structure and read since there are no line breaks and separation other than the “&” characters that join everything together.
+The downside of form encoding is that it’s a bit harder to structure and read since there are no line breaks or separation other than the “&” characters that join everything together.

 Response: set attributes